Take advantage of our Flexible Financing Options! Read More

 If your Yakima home has an outdated panel, it may struggle to keep up with these increased demands.

-Signs Your Electrical Panel May Be Undersized or Outdated
+Signs Your Electrical Panel Is Undersized or Outdated

 An electrical panel that can’t handle your home’s power needs will often give you warning signs.
 If you notice any of the following issues, it may be time to consider an upgrade: